Example: Optimal control of a PWA System by State-feedback Abstractions solved by Ellipsoid abstraction.

 We define the stopping criteria for a simulation

 nstep = typeof(concrete_problem.time) == PR.Infinity ?
-100 : concrete_problem.time; #max num of steps
+100 : concrete_problem.time;

 function reached(x)

-if !isempty(currState ∩ abstract_problem.target_set)
+if !isempty(states ∩ abstract_problem.target_set)

 return true